Arthemon-K2/Guess_the_number/README.md

 # Guess_the_number
+My first game in this language...

+This is a simple Computer guessing game!
-AI randomly guess a number between 0-10, and you have to find it which one.
+AI Choose a number between 0-10, and you have to Guess which one is it.